-At April 30, 2016 the Company was committed to spend \$1,203,630 by December 31, 2016 on eligible exploration and evaluation expenses under flow-through share purchase agreements completed in June 2015.
-In addition, the Company completed a flow-through financing for \$936,200 in April, 2016 which must be spent on eligible exploration and evaluation expenses by December 31, 2017.
+As of October 31, 2016, the Company had completed its commitment to incur expenditures by December 31, 2016 on eligible exploration and evaluation activities under flow-through share purchase agreements completed in June 2015.
+In addition, the Company completed flow-through financings in April, May, July and August 2016 that totaled \$8,599,200 and must be spent on eligible exploration and evaluation expenses by December 31, 2017.
+Of this amount, approximately \$5,600,000 remained to be spent as of October 31, 2016.

 The Company has no commitments for capital expenditures.